 As the body becomes increasingly resistant to insulin through weight gain and aging, insulin production continues to increase until the overworked pancreas begins to fail, and symptoms of type 2 diabetes develop.

 Knowledge is Power in Controlling Diabetes

-The first line of defense against type 2 diabetes is not medicine, but education.
-A primary care provider can advise each patient on the individual lifestyle changes they will need to make and can even help with the mental health aspects of being diagnosed with a serious chronic illness.
+The first line of defense in controlling type 2 diabetes is not medicine, but education.
+Our family medicine providers can advise each patient on the individual lifestyle changes they will need to make, and can even help with the mental health aspects of being diagnosed with a serious chronic illness.